ProfElements/DynaTech/README.md

 - **Growth Chamber** - Automatically grow some plants, including sapling, cactus and sugarcane and bamboo, supports Exotic Garden saplings, plants, and bushes.
 - **Antigravity Bubble** - Temporary creative flight within a 45 block area when powered.
 - **Weather Controller** - Controls the weather when given a key item (Sunflower > Clear, Lilac > Rain, Creeper Head > Thunder).
 - **Potion Sprinkler** - A ranged potion applier, the potions have durability basically.
+Has a 10 block range.
-- **Barbed Wire** - Pushes mob back in a radius
+- **Barbed Wire** - Pushes mob back in a radius.
+Has a 9 block range, perfect for mob farms.
+- **Material Hive** - An infinite resource generator requires Bees and a stack of the output items.
+Supported Materials are [here](https://github.com/ProfElements/DynaTech/blob/1b6aee96937da31c7bdb84df284392530149ce63/src/main/java/me/profelements/dynatech/items/electric/MaterialHive.java#L169).

 ## Generators
 - **Hydro Generator** - Generates energy from flowing water (Waterlog the generator)